Skip to content

 Elderly man who looks exhausted

-We provide a range of evidence-based talking therapies and new ways of coping, tools, and resources to help you manage your mood.
-All of our therapies can be provided via secure video, text-based therapy, webinar, phone, or in-person.
+We can support you with new ways of coping through existing webinars and self-help resources, as well as provide you with other tools to help you manage your mood.
+All of our talking therapies to help you deal with coping with cancer can be provided via secure video, text-based therapy, webinars, over the telephone or in person.

 For more resources: